hazelcast/hazelcast-jet/README.md

 </dependencies>
 ```

-## PR trigger phrases
+## Trigger phrases in the Pull Request Conversation

-If the PR is created then PR builder executes default profile of Jet test suite
-with the PR branch.
-It's executed on Linux machine with Oracle JDK 8.

-In some cases it can be useful to run also other tests or run tests on
-different environment.
-In this case following trigger phrases can be used.
-To run them just send a comment with trigger phrases to PR conversation.
+When you create a pull request (PR), it must pass a build-and-test
+procedure.
+Maintainers will be notified about your PR, and they can
+trigger the build using special comments.
+These are the phrases you may
+see used in the comments on your PR:

-* `verify` - it executes common PR builder again
+* `verify` - run the default PR builder, equivalent to `mvn clean
+  install`
-* `run-nightly-tests` - executes profile with nightly tests in all modules
+* `run-nightly-tests` - use the settings for the nightly build (`mvn
+  clean install -Pnightly`).
+This includes slower tests in the run,
+  which we don't normally run on every PR
+* `run-windows` - run the tests on a Windows machine (HighFive is not
+  supported here)
-* `run-cdc-debezium-tests` - executes all tests in `extensions/cdc-debezium` module
+* `run-cdc-debezium-tests` - run tests in the `extensions/cdc-debezium`
+  module
-* `run-cdc-mysql-tests` - executes all tests in `extensions/cdc-mysql` module
+* `run-cdc-mysql-tests` - run tests in the `extensions/cdc-mysql`
+  module
-* `run-cdc-postgres-tests` - executes sall tests in `extensions/cdc-postgres` module
+* `run-cdc-postgres-tests` - run all tests in the
-* `run-windows` - executes all tests on Windows machine (HighFive is not supported here)
+  `extensions/cdc-postgres` module

+Where not indicated, the builds run on a Linux machine with Oracle JDK
+8.

 ## License